andys8/awesome-haskell-videos/README.md

 ## Contribute

 - To add a video add the youtube id to [`data/youtube.txt`](./data/youtube.txt)
-- Run `deno run --allow-read --allow-net --allow-write generate.ts <youtube-api-key>`
+- Output can be seen with `deno run --allow-read --allow-net --allow-write generate.ts <youtube-api-key>`
+- Run `npx awesome-lint`
+- CI will update README.md and website automatically running `generate.ts`

 ## License